 • stipends to cover some of the costs of having a remote workstation

-Most brands just mention “remote work benefits” in their remote job description, but you can also list specific perks to increase your chances for more applies.
+Most brands just mention “remote work benefits” in their remote job description.
+But you can also list specific perks to increase your chances for more applies.

 6. Describe the remote role and its responsibilities